 Caregiving is willingly undertaken out of love and devotion to the person with ALS and can be a source of great personal satisfaction.
 Yet, over time, caregiving exacts an enormous emotional toll, and can adversely affect the caregiver’s physical and psychological health, threatening their ability to continue providing care.
-Concern for the ALS patient often causes the caregiver to overlook her/his own needs eating properly, getting enough rest, taking time to pursue one’s own interests.
+Concern for the person with ALS often causes the caregiver to overlook her/his own needs such as eating properly, getting enough rest, or taking time to pursue one’s own interests.

 Primarily, caregiving is provided by family members.
 Family caregivers provide care day and night, over weekends and on demand.
 Caregiving can include personal care, assistance with mobility in the home, transportation, housework, and grocery shopping, along with looking after other family members’ needs.
 Caregivers are often employed outside the home and may be the primary source of household income which adds even more demands, responsibilities and stress.
 The family caregiver spouse, partner, adult child, parent, brother, sister — needs acknowledgement and support in the process of starting and maintaining the care-providing relationship.

 - Nearly 53 million people in the United States provide care to a chronically ill, disabled, or aging family member or friend during any given year.

 - Caregivers spend an average of 24 hours per week providing care for their loved one.

 - 61% of all caregivers in the United States are female, and the average age of a caregiver is 49.